k-e-w/k-e-w.github.io/_includes/page/kate-resume.md

 - kate@eylerwerve.com
 - [@innokate](https://twitter.com/innokate)

-Digital Project Manager with focus on stakeholder management, product definition, and cross-team collaboration.
-Clients include Walmart USA, Walmart Canada, Anthem, Chicago Community Trust, Coyote Logistics, and Smart Power Illinois.
+Kate is a senior digital strategist specializing in UX and sales.
+She has coordinated client and production teams to deliver over $5.5M in project work.
+Clients include Walmart, Anthem, Chicago Community Trust, Coyote Logistics, and Smart Power Illinois.

+### Palantir.net (2017 - present)
+#### palantir.net

+Palantir.net is a digital firm that specializes in architecting enterprise websites and user-driven design.

+Solution Architect
+- Bridge the sales and production teams to design solutions that meet our client’s needs and ensure that our team delivers.

 ### Mightybytes (2013-2016)